Self

 · Being Kind to Ourselves

-· Recognition of the common human experience (the interconnected nature of our lives)
+· Recognition of the shared human experience (the interconnected nature of our lives)

 · Mindfulness

-Prompt: When you make a mistake, be cool with your humanity, try not to beat yourself up, say “I made a mistake, I will try harder.”
+When you make a mistake, acknowledge your humanity, try not to beat yourself up, and say, “I made a mistake; I will try harder.”

 Self-Compassion and Change: Dr. Neff

 If we want our habits to stick, we need to start small.
 It is hard for anyone to make big changes all at once.
-Creating a new habit or routine can take a great deal of energy and focus, and we have only so much self-control in a given day to work with.
+Creating a new habit or routine can take tremendous energy and focus, and we have only so much self-control in a given day to work with.
 It's much better to succeed at just one small thing at a time than it is to fail at bigger things or many things at once.
-Almost all of us can pull off a brilliant couple of days or even weeks, but remember, life is a marathon.
+Almost everyone can pull off a brilliant couple of days or weeks, but life is a marathon.

-An anchor or a prompt for change can be a time of day, a different habitual behavior that comes right before your habit (those make good triggers)—or even an emotion.
-For example, when you feel anxious, you may habitually pick at your nails.
-Or if you feel happy, you may habitually reach for your phone to take a picture.
+An anchor or a prompt for change can be a time of day, a different habitual behavior that comes right before your habit (those make good triggers), or even an emotion.
+For example, you may habitually pick at your nails when you feel anxious.
+Or, if you feel happy, you may habitually reach for your phone to take a picture.
 Emotions or thoughts often trigger behaviors.

-If you have a habit that you don't want to eliminate, choose a trigger that occurs only when you want to do the habit.
-For example, "Do a thirty-minute yoga video twice a week" isn't a habit.
-It's a to-do item for your task list because there's no clear trigger and, therefore, no clear automaticity.
-But if you work only three days a week, you can use work as your trigger: “Do a thirty-minute yoga video every weekday as soon as you walk in the door from dropping the kids off at school."
+If you have a habit that you youdon'tt want to eliminate, choose a trigger that occurs only when you want to do the habit.
+For example, a thirty-minute yoga video twice weekly isn't a habit.
+It's a to-do item for your task list because there's a clear trigger and no clear automaticity.
+But if you work only three days a week, you can use work as your trigger:” a thirty-minute yoga video every weekday as soon as you walk in the door from dropping the kids off at school”"

 Structure your environment to support your decision.
 Put your work shoes deep in your backpack and your walking shoes by the door.

 Make a specific plan for what you will do when challenges arise because they will.
-If you wake up to find that it's raining, pre-decide that you'll wear your blue rain jacket and take that huge golf umbrella your dad left in the closet.
+If you wake up to find thatit'ss raining, pre-decide thatyou'lll wear your blue rain jacket and take that huge golf umbrella your dad left in the closet.

-Establishing a rule of no screen time after 9:00 p.m. opened up time for me to read more in the evening, spend more time with my husband and children, and talk to my daughter, who is away at school and likes to talk at night.
+Establishing a rule of no screen time after 9:00 p.m. allowed me to read more in the evening, spend more time with my husband and children, and talk to my daughter, who is away at school and likes to talk at night.
 All these things contribute to feelings of ease and happiness.

-Making a specific action plan dramatically increases the chance that you'll follow through.
+Making a specific action plan dramatically increases your chance of following through.

-The licensing effect occurs when we behave virtuously and then “cancel out” our good deeds by doing something naughty.
+The licensing effect occurs when we behave virtuously and then cancel our good deeds by doing something naughty.

-Our thoughts—about ourselves, other people, our circumstances—and the meaning we attribute to our world tend to trigger our emotions, and our emotions are often the motivation for our behavior.
+Our thoughts—about ourselves, other people, our circumstances—and the meaning we attribute to our world tend to trigger our emotions, which are often the motivation for our behavior.
 Our actions, when repeated, become habits.

-Start with something that is ridiculously easy.
+Start with something straightforward.
 You could do it every day with barely a thought.
 Think about doing one push-up instead of 15, meditating for only one minute, and replacing one unhealthy snack with pre-packaged carrots and hummus.
-Remember, this is about initiating the neural pathway in a way that doesn’t create resistance— you’ll be able to expand your habit later.
-Write out your slightly better-than-nothing habit below.”
+Remember, this is about initiating the neural pathway in a way thatdoesn'tt create resistance—you'lll be able to expand your habit later.
+Write out your slightly better-than-nothing habit below””

 10% Happier